connormckelvey/resume/README.md

 fork this repository and adapt it for your own.
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

+## TODO

+- Automated spell-checking with Aspell or Hunspell
+- Automated layout testing using Galen Framework

 [Specifying a Chrome Path]: #specifying-a-chrome-path